 - Page Scroll Is More Than: Displays the changes when a visitor has scrolled the page for more than the defined percentage in this section.
 This option is helpful if you are trying to test changes on elements that are placed at the bottom of the page.

 - Custom Trigger: Displays the changes when the executeTrigger() function is executed.
 Users can add their own custom code, and then call the executeTrigger() function.
-This way, the custom trigger condition is fulfilled and the survey is displayed.
+This way, the custom trigger condition is fulfilled and the campaign is displayed.

 - Operating System: Create segments based on the operating systems used by visitors.
 Example includes segmenting only for Mac OS users.